Cyentia Cybersecurity Research Library

 Behind The Curtain: The Illicit Trade Of Firearms, Ammunition, And Explosives On The Dark Web

-While the use of the dark web as facilitators for illicit drug trade has increasingly been the subject of research by a number of academics, little has been done to conduct a systematic investigation of the role of the dark web in relation to the illegal arms trade, drawing on the insights offered by primary data. (more available)
+While the use of the dark web as facilitators for illicit drug trade has increasingly been the subject of research by a number of academics, little has been done to conduct a systematic investigation of the role of the dark web in relation to the illegal arms trade, drawing on the insights offered by primary data.
+To address this gap, and with a view to support- ing policy and decision makers, RAND Europe and the University of Manchester designed this research project.

 Added: October 24, 2018